 - A. Purpose.
 The OS District delineates those open, publicly-owned and/or environmentally sensitive land and water areas of the Village.
 Because of their current use, critical relationship to the Canal and Queen Catherine Wetland, sensitive/steep slope areas, or extreme environmental sensitivity, these areas should be preserved and utilized only for less intensive and carefully considered development that is compatible with the sensitive nature of such lands.
 The purpose of this District is to ensure that the existing character, nature and benefits derived from such lands are preserved and retained.
-This District is also intended to provide ample passive and active recreational opportunities for residents and visitors, identify areas of valued green space, as well as ensure that any new development is compatible with these existing uses and the environmental limitations of the land. - B. Applicability.
+This District is also intended to provide ample passive and active recreational opportunities for residents and visitors, identify areas of valued green space, and well as ensure that any new development is compatible with these existing uses and the environmental limitations of the land. - B. Applicability.
 Areas applicable to and designated under the OS District include, but are not limited to, privately or publicly owned parkland and recreational facilities, farmland, woodlots, wetlands, environmentally sensitive areas, and otherwise undeveloped lands. - C. Reviews Required.
-No building, structure, or lot shall hereafter be erected, altered, or demolished within an open space without obtaining the following approvals, as applicable: - Site Plan Review.
+No building, structure, or lot shall hereafter be erected, altered, or demolished within an open space without obtaining the following approvals, as applicable: - 1.
+Site Plan Review.
 Site plan review shall be required as provided for in Article 41 of this Zoning Law.
 This shall include, but is not limited to, new construction, alteration, or demolition of structures. - 2.
 Special Use Permit.
-A special use permit shall be required as indicated in this Article and as provided for by Article 42 of this Zoning Law. - Local Waterfront Consistency Review.
+A special use permit shall be required as indicated in this Article and as provided for by Article 42 of this Zoning Law. - 3.
+Local Waterfront Consistency Review.
 All actions considered in the LWO District shall also be subject to Local Waterfront Consistency review as required by of the Village of Watkins Glen Local Waterfront Revitalization Program Local Law #3 of 2017.

 - 4. Flood Damage Prevention Local Law Review.
 A floodplain development permit is required for all construction and other development to be undertaken in areas of special flood hazard, as provided for by the Watkins Glen Flood Damage Prevention Local Law #2 of 1987. - D. Use Lists.
-Uses are allowed in the Open Space District in accordance with the following table. - 1.
+Uses are allowed in residential districts in accordance with the following table. - 1.
 Uses identified with a "P" are permitted as-of-right, subject to compliance with all other applicable standards of this Zoning Law. - 2.
-Uses identified with an "SP" may be allowed if reviewed and approved in accordance with Article 42 (Special Use Permits) of this Zoning Law. - 3.
-Uses not listed and those identified with a "-" are expressly prohibited.
+Uses identified with an "SP" may be allowed if reviewed and approved in accordance with Article 42 (Special Use Permits) of this Zoning Law.

-LAND USE os ADDITIONAL REGULATIONS
+LAND USE OS ADDITIONAL REGULATIONS

 COMMERCIAL

 Agriculture P

 Agri-Business P

 Boat Dock or Launch, Marina SP

 Campground P

-Community Center SP
+Cultural Use P

 Nursery, Plants SP

 Recreation and Entertainment, Outdoor SP §23.16

 OTHER

-Community or Service Club SP
+Club, Rod & Gun SP

-Municipal Building or Use P
+Municipal Building or Use Р

 Off-Street Parking Area P Article 30

-Public Park or Playground P
+Public Park or Playground Р

-Public Utility P §23.15
+Public Utility Р §23.15

 Telecommunication Facility, on Existing Structure SP §23.23

 Telecommunications Tower SP §23.23

 ACCESSORY

-Accessory Use or Structure P §23.4
+Accessory Use or Structure Р §23.4

 Concessions, Food, or Retail Sales SP

 Outdoor Assembly or Seating Area SP §23.14